Developing nations

 Establishing exact guidelines for what constitutes a developing nation is difficult.
 For example, countries belonging to the World Trade Organization (WTO) have the privilege of deciding whether they are "developed" or "developing."
 However, developing countries receive special rights and privileges under WTO agreements, so other member countries have the right to challenge a developing country's designation as such.

 The United Nations Conference on Trade and Development (UNCTAD) classifies certain nations as the least developed countries (LDCs) in the world.
 The populations of LDCs face incredible obstacles on the road to development, including extreme poverty, susceptibility to natural disasters, and disease.
-Currently, UNCTAD has classified forty-five nations as LDCs.
-Of these, forty-four are in the Eastern Hemisphere; thirty-three are in Africa, eight are in Asia, and three are in the Pacific.
+Currently, UNCTAD has classified forty-four nations as LDCs.
+Of these, forty-four are in the Eastern Hemisphere; thirty-two are in Africa, eight are in Asia, and three are in the Pacific.
 The only nation in the Western Hemisphere classified as an LDC is Haiti, located in the Caribbean Sea.

 Features of Developing Nations